 Choose NO MORE THAN THREE WORDS from the passage for each answer.

-37 Plants that Bower when days are long often depend on to help them reproduce.
+37 Plants that flower when days are long often depend on _____________ to help them reproduce.